Outlier-Robust Sparse Estimation via Non-Convex Optimization: Experiments

 We ran our experiments on a computer with a 1.6 GHz Intel Core i5 processor and 8 GB RAM.
-We build on the code used in~\cite{DKKPS19-sparse}\footnote{Available here: \url{https://github.com/sushrutk/robust_sparse_mean_estimation}, MIT license}, and implemented our new algorithm for the experiments.
+We built on the codebase of~\cite{DKKPS19-sparse}~\footnote{Available at: \url{https://github.com/sushrutk/robust_sparse_mean_estimation}, MIT license} and implemented our new algorithm for the experiments.
 For each pair of algorithm and noise model, we repeat the same experiment $10$ times and plot the median value of the measurements.
 We shade the interquartile region around the reported points in the figure as confidence intervals.

 Our experimental results are summarized in Figures~\ref{fig:linear_hiding}, \ref{fig:tail_flipping} and \ref{fig:constant_bias}.
 For the linear-hiding and constant-bias noise models, we run two experiments: 1) fix the sparsity $k$ and change the number of samples $n$, and 2) fix $n$ and change $k$.
 For the tail-flipping noise model, we run two experiments: 1) fix the sparsity $k$ and change the number of samples $n$, and 2) fix $k$ and $n$ and change the fraction of corruption $\eps$.